Want to know a little something about yourself?

 I want you to get to know your skeleton this week.

 Start with simple palpation.
 Anatomy word alert!
-“Palpate” means touch or feel.
-That’s right, you’re going to observe through touch.
-Don’t worry, I’ve got a worksheet to help guide you.
+"Palpate" means touch or feel.
+That's right, you're going to observe through touch.
+Don't worry, I've got a worksheet to help guide you.
 Helpful tips throughout.
-Get it right here:
+Click here to view a pdf that you can download.

 Have fun!
 And if you make it through the whole skeleton, I definitely want to hear about it.
-Comment here or share with the hashtag #knowmybones 🙂
+Send in your comments using the form below!

 Observing with you,